maryi/CSCW-Project/Personal activity log/Eli.md

 october 12th: 30 minutes looking at and responding to some github issues

 october 13th: 1 hour looking through literature to find stuff to add to the literature review section of our proposal

+octobor 13th: 1 hour working on slides for proposal presentation